Windham, New Hampshire: Demographics

 There were 4,724 households, out of which 35.3% had children under the age of 18 living with them, 71.6% were headed by a married couple living together, 6.0% had a female householder with no husband present, and 20.1% were non-families.
 15.7% of all households were made up of individuals, and 7.2% were someone living alone who was 65 years of age or older.
 The average household size was 2.87, and the average family size was 3.25.

 In the town, the population was spread out, with 27.9% under the age of 18, 5.5% from 18 to 24, 22.1% from 25 to 44, 33.1% from 45 to 64, and 11.5% who were 65 years of age or older.
 The median age was 41.8 years.
 For every 100 females, there were 97.2 males.
 For every 100 females age 18 and over, there were 94.0 males.

 For the period 2015–2019, the median income for a household in the town was $148,459 (in 2019 dollars).
 The per capita income for the town was $57,251.
 About 0.7% of the population is below the poverty line.

 Between 2010 and 2020, Windham was one of the fastest-growing towns in New Hampshire and New England as a whole.

 Politics and government

 Windham has historically been one of the most Republican towns in New Hampshire, almost always giving landslide margins to Republican candidates.
 In recent years, however, Windham has shifted strongly to the left.
 The town posted one of the largest swings towards Hillary Clinton from Barack Obama, and Joe Biden put up the best performance for a presidential Democrat in Windham as far back as records are available (1972).

-Windham is in New Hampshire's 2nd congressional district, represented by Democrat Annie Kuster.
-In the New Hampshire House of Representatives, Windham sits in the Rockingham 7th district, which consists of 4 seats, represented by Republicans Mary Griffin, Robert Lynn, Charles McMahon and Julius Soti.
+Windham is in New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.
+In the New Hampshire House of Representatives, Windham sits in Rockingham District 17, which consists of four seats, represented by Republicans Katelyn Kuttab, Robert Lynn, Charles McMahon and Daniel Popovici-Muller.
+Also in the New Hampshire House, Windham shares Rockingham's floterial District 35 representative, currently Republican Julius Soti, with Londonderry.
 In the New Hampshire Senate, Windham sits in District 19, currently represented by Republican Regina Birdsell.